vulna-felickz/quickjavahelloworld/README.md

 ## Workflows

-There is a standard `codeql-analysis.yml` workflow file that autobuilds and analyzes so you can see this in actions without using `bazel`
+There is a standard `codeql-analysis.yml` GtHub Actions workflow file that autobuilds and analyzes so you can see this in actions without using `bazel`
 In addition, there is a `codeql-build.yml` workflow that simply uses a GitHub Actions-supplied Linux VM to execute a codeql database build with `bazel`.
 This, however, uses the latest publicly available version of the `codeql` CLI tool and will currently break until the fix is released, but is included so you can get an idea of how it would work.